Paul Steinhardt: Bouncing and cyclic cosmology

-Early models: The first examples of these bouncing and cyclic models, referred to as "ekpyrotic," were presented in papers in 2001 with Justin Khoury, Burt A. Ovrut and Neil Turok.
+Early models with a big crunch: In 2001, Steinhardt presented the first examples of these bouncing and cyclic models, referred to as "ekpyrotic," in papers with Justin Khoury, Burt A. Ovrut and Neil Turok.

-The first model was based on the speculative notion suggested by string theory that the universe has extra-dimensions bounded by "branes" (where "brane" is derived from "membrane," a basic object in string theory).
-The bounce corresponded to the collision and rebound of these branes.
-The bounce (that is, brane collision) would be a violent event that would depend sensitively on quantum gravity effects that are not yet established.
-In 2002, Steinhardt and Turok then incorporated the ekpyrotic idea into a bolder proposal: an early version of a cyclic theory of the universe.
+These models were based on the speculative notion suggested by string theory that the universe has extra-dimensions bounded by "branes" (where "brane" is derived from "membrane," a basic object in string theory).
+The fiery collision and rebound of these branes is comparable to a big crunch, a violent event that would depend sensitively on strong quantum gravity effects that are not yet established and may create tremendous curvature and warping of spacetime.

+In principle, the collisions can repeat at regular intervals resulting in a cyclic universe.
+In 2002, Steinhardt and Turok incorporated the ekpyrotic idea into an early version of a cyclic theory of the universe.

-The new cyclic model: More recent versions developed by Anna Ijjas and Steinhardt do not require extra dimensions or branes or string theory; ordinary fields with potential energy evolving in space-time, similar to inflationary models, can be used.
-Furthermore, the bounce is a gentle transition that can be fully computed because it occurs long before quantum gravity effects become important.
+Improved models with slow contraction and a gentle bounce: Recent versions of bouncing cosmology developed by Anna Ijjas and Steinhardt introduce elements that simplify and address problems with the earlier ekpyrotic proposal.
+They do not require extra dimensions or branes or string theory; ordinary fields with potential energy evolving in space-time, similar to inflationary models, can be used.

+Instead of a violent ekpyrosis (the collision of two branes), the smoothing and flattening of spacetime occurs through ``slow contraction," a period in which space contracts very little while the Hubble radius contracts a lot.
+By the time the bounce is reached, the universe is ``supersmoothed."

+The bounce is a gentle transition that can be fully computed and maintains smoothness because it is a continuous process that occurs long before quantum gravity effects become strong.
 There is no cosmic singularity problem, unlike theories based on the big bang.

+Universal smoothing and ultralocality: To test these ideas, Anna Ijjas adapted the tools of numerical general relativity, originally invented to simulate the merger of black holes and the emission of gravitational waves, to cosmology.
+Together with Steinhardt and collaborators, the new tools were used to study the effectiveness of slow contraction.